zzningxp/DartMoQ/README.md

 All computations use a consistent groupsize of 128.
 The actual total bpw will be approximately `target_bpw + 0.25` (GPTQ) or `target_bpw + 0.252` (TurboQuant).

 Examples:
-- `global-bpw-a8s8m0.5`: 8 experts, 8 slices each, ~0.5 bpw target (excluding overhead)
+- `global-bpw-a8s8m0.5`: attention 8 bit quant, shared expert 8 bit quant, routed expert with all slices 2 bits, global ~0.5 bpw target (excluding overhead)
-- `global-bpw-a8s8m1.0`: 8 experts, 8 slices each, ~1.0 bpw target (excluding overhead)
-- `global-bpw-a8s8m1.5`: 8 experts, 8 slices each, ~1.5 bpw target (excluding overhead)
-- `global-bpw-a8s8m2.0`: 8 experts, 8 slices each, ~2.0 bpw target (excluding overhead)
-- `global-bpw-a8s8m2.5`: 8 experts, 8 slices each, ~2.5 bpw target (excluding overhead)
+- `bpw-a8s8m2.5`: attention 8 bit quant, shared expert 8 bit quant, routed expert with all slices 2 bits, ~2.5 bpw target inside one expert (excluding overhead)

 ### How Global DP Works